 HISTORY -The program began as a pilot program at Storefront Academy – Harlem.
 The first student graduated in 2012 and enrolled at Milton.
 She graduated from Milton in 2016 and went on to George Washington University.
 The second two students graduated in 2014.
 One enrolled at Berkshire Academy and the other at Emma Willard.
 These two students went on to NYU and American University.
 Please see “our scholars” for a full listing of our Scholars

-TODAY – We currently have xxx high school graduates and xxxx students in the program.
-In 2016, we extended the program to work with Harlem Academy and are supporting one student at Westover and another at Miss Porter.
-To date, we have contributed over $500,000 to support these students and have committed an additional $300,000 for their remaining years of high school. <<NEEDS UPDATE>>
+TODAY – We currently have 18 high school graduates and six students in the program.
+In 2016, we extended the program to work with Harlem Academy and began by supporting one student at Westover and another at Miss Porter.
+As of the fall of 2025, we have contributed over $900,000 to support our Scholars.

 TOMORROW – Our goal is to extend this program first to other schools in greater New York City, and later to inner city children nationwide.

-At the same time, we look to expand our mission to build our network of current and past Scholars to offer peer support for prospective scholars from their middle schools, new scholars in their new schools as well as when they graduate from high school and college.
+At the same time, we look to expand our mission to build our network of current and past Scholars to offer peer support for prospective Scholars from their middle schools, new Scholars in their new schools as well as when they graduate from high school and college.